Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 Sutton SignWriting should be sustained as shared linguistic, educational, and research infrastructure.

-That requires an institutional home, but it also requires international participation.
+That requires an accountable host or stewardship structure, but it also requires international participation.

 The work is strongest when both are visible.